Waltzing Matilda: Alternative theories

+'free citizen, the itinerant with no vote, no award, no arbitration, standing for the union'.

+These theories were not shared by other historians.
+In 2008, Australian writers and historians Peter and Sheila Forrest claimed that the widespread belief that Paterson had penned the ballad as a socialist anthem, inspired by the Great Shearers' Strike, was false and a "misappropriation" by political groups.
+The Forrests asserted that Paterson had in fact written the self-described "ditty" as part of his flirtation with Christina Macpherson, despite his engagement to Sarah Riley.

+The original words of the first two lines of the first chorus of 'Waltzing Matilda' are, 'Who'll come a'waltzing Matilda my darling?
+Who'll come a'waltzing Matilda with me?'
+In 2019, in Waltzing Matilda – Australia's Accidental Anthem, W. Benjamin Lindner asks two questions.
+"Is 'Waltzing Matilda' a serenade and who was the 'darling' to whom Paterson posed the question, 'Who'll come a'waltzing Matilda with me?'"
+Lindner gives the unequivocal answer, "'Waltzing Matilda' is a serenade to Paterson's musical muse, Christina."

+Graham Seal, Professor of Folklore at Curtain University, WA, wrote that "Waltzing Matilda" is – "let's be honest – a pretty silly ditty about a swaggie knocking off a sheep and throwing himself in the billabong when the squatter and the cops turn up."

-Several alternative theories for the origins or meaning of "Waltzing Matilda" have been proposed since the time it was written.
-Still, most experts now essentially agree on the details outlined above.
-Some oral stories collected during the twentieth century claimed that Paterson had merely modified a pre-existing bush song, but there is no evidence for this.
+Several alternative theories for the origins of the words of "Waltzing Matilda" have been proposed since the time it was written.
+Some oral stories collected during the twentieth century claimed that Paterson had merely modified an existing bush song, but there is no evidence for this.
 In 1905, Paterson himself published a book of bush ballads he had collected from around Australia entitled Old Bush Songs, with nothing resembling "Waltzing Matilda" in it.
 Nor do any other publications or recordings of bush ballads include anything to suggest it preceded Paterson.
 Meanwhile, manuscripts from the time the song originated indicate the song's origins with Paterson and Christina Macpherson, as do their own recollections and other pieces of evidence.